-Wedding And Reception Venue – The Dairy at Waddesdon
+Wedding & Reception Venue – The Dairy At Waddesdon

 Welcome to the winter wedding of Rosie and Mike, whose special day was held at the stunningly beautiful waterside venue The Dairy on the Waddesdon Estate.
 This venue is wonderful at every time of year, and settings for a winter wedding don’t get much better.
 Rosie and Mike booked me as their photographer because they loved my atmospheric after dark floodlit night-time imagery.